 The nose was modified for its use as a trainer for the tactical systems of the RAN Sea Venoms based at Nowra NSW.

-with Austers in for maintenance, also Tiger Moths and other older types.
-Auster J-5G Autocar VH-BSX photographed in
+Austers in for maintenance, also Tiger Moths and other older types.
+Auster J-5G Autocar VH-BSX photographed in December 1962

-Aviation Services operated flying schools at Port Lincoln and Whyalla with Tigers then Chipmunks.
-In 1965 the company
+Aviation Services operated flying schools at Port Lincoln and Whyalla with Tiger Moths then Chipmunks.
+In 1965 the company was

-was taken over by John Hardingham to become a Piper dealership under the name Aviation Services (Hardingham) Ltd.
+taken over by John Hardingham to become the Parafield Piper dealership under the name Aviation Services (Hardingham) Ltd.

 |Unusual visitor at the Aero Club hangar in December 1962 was Australia's only Zlin 126 Trener, silver with red trim

-hangar row looking back towards the Tower building: Air Mist, then two Robby's Aircraft hangars.
+looking back towards the Tower building: Air Mist, then two Robby's Aircraft hangars, Rossair then Aero Club.

-outside the Robbys hangars.
-It was sold to SA Air Taxis later that year to become VH-TLU, VH-RCI then VH-CTS.
+Robbys main hangar.
+It was sold to SA Air Taxis later that year to become VH-TLU, later VH-RCI then VH-CTS.

-Services.
-Beavers from Aerial Agriculture became the the mainstay of Robby's fleet.
-VH-AAL was at Parafield in November
+DHC-2 Beavers transferred from Aerial Agriculture became the the mainstay of Robby's fleet.
+VH-AAL was at Parafield in November 1963

-1963 while being flown as a duster by Robby's.
-The large Australian-designed and built hopper can be seen in the cabin.
+while being flown as a duster by Robby's.
+The large Australian designed and built hopper can be seen in the cabin.